wilsonmar/VisualStudio/README.md

 ### <a name="OptionalFeatures"> Optional Features to Install</a>

-* Blend for Visual Studio
+* Blend for Visual Studio for UI Design of XAML-based interfaces for Windows Presentation Foundation and Silverlight applications..
+See https://en.wikipedia.org/wiki/Microsoft_Blend
 * LightSwitch
 * Microsoft Foundation Classes for C++ [uncheck]
 * Microsoft Office Developer Tools [uncheck]